 Praise looks different depending on who you are.
 If you sing, sing.
 If you dance, dance.
 If you love others, serve them well.
 Sit in silence and meditation if that is all you can do.
 Find an activity that reflects God’s goodness and make it a practice.
 Your feelings may or may not align, but your mind and heart will begin to shift towards the light.

-As I conclude this Joy series, I pray for you all who read this.
+I pray for you all who read this.
 May you find happiness even in the darkest days.
 May you operate every day, whether you’re online or in real life, as a producer of peace.
 Lastly, may you keep your joy as a precious treasure, yet share it generously.